 Brush up on Facts about the Declaration of Independence and US History

 How familiar are you with the Declaration of Independence?
 There’s a lot of really cool stuff to know about the founding of the United States of America.
-But let’s start at the beginning, with what is probably the most quoted government document ever written: The Declaration of Independence.
+But let’s start at the beginning, with what is probably the most quoted government document ever written.

 The Declaration of Independence: A Transcription [from the National Archives]